AlonNT/Thesis/README.md

 </p>

 Take home messages:
-- Interesting idea, because this auxiliary task of colorization indeed requires understanding of the semantics in the image.
+- Interesting auxiliary task because colorization requires understanding of the semantics of the image.

 ### [Predicting What You Already Know Helps: Provable Self-Supervised Learning] (Aug 2020)